 How do I apply?

-At Prince George’s Community College, applying to Allied Health programs, like the Nuclear Medicine Technology program, is called petitioning.
+Applying to Allied Health programs like the Nuclear Medicine Technology program at Prince George's Community College is called petitioning.
 In order to petition for the program, you must first contact a Health Science Advisor to schedule a petitioning appointment.
 Your Health Science Advisor will guide you through the next steps in the petitioning process.

 What is the deadline to petition (i.e., apply)?